Welcome to UNICEF USA!

 - Be collaborative; engage diverse expertise and work across sector silos

-The 2017-2018 report from UNICEF’s Global Innovation Center (GIC), part of the Office of Innovation, looks at recent efforts to scale what is working.
-To date, the GIC has supported 85 countries to identify, adopt and adapt innovative solutions — affecting the lives of 115 million people.
+UNICEF’s Global Innovation Center (GIC), part of the Office of Innovation, analyzes efforts and scales the successes.
+The GIC leverages and provides support to a global network of UNICEF offices, specialists and UN organizations in nearly 150 countries.
+To date, the GIC has supported 85 countries to identify, adopt and adapt innovative solutions — affecting the lives of over 100 million people.